 Disclosure: This post has affiliate links.
 I may earn a commission if you go through them to make a purchase.
 This does not affect the purchase price of the product or service you buy.

 “THE THREE-BODY PROBLEM” is a Hugo award-winning novel by Cixin Liu.
 Cixin is China’s best-known science fiction writer.
 He is also the author of the short story “THE WANDERING EARTH”.

 The English translation is by Ken Liu, who is himself a Hugo award-winning author.

 The cover art was provided by Stephan Martinière, a science fiction and fantasy artist, cartoonist, and director.

 This book is the first of a trilogy called “Remembrance of Earth’s Past”.
 The trilogy is more commonly referred to as “The Three-Body Problem”.

 The title of the book, “Three-Body Problem” derives from a physics and classic mechanical theory about three masses and solving their motion in relation to each other.

 The story begins in China during the cultural revolution.
 The book provides some historical references, which I appreciated.
 It follows the voyage of one Ye Wenjie.
-From loving daughter traumaticed by the death of her father, to the one who triggers the human destruction at the hands of an alien race, the Trisolarans.
+From loving daughter traumatized by the death of her father to the one who triggers the human destruction at the hands of an alien race, the Trisolarans.

 The Trisolarans are from Trisolaris, a planet orbiting our closest celestial neighbor, Alpha Centauri.
 The planet orbits in a very unpredictable way.
 Think of the planet as being passed around three suns.
 This makes survival and the development of any advanced civilization challenging.